-In today’s competitive environment, having a great product or service is table stakes for building a profitable and successful business at scale.
+In the competitive business environment of 2023, having a great product is table stakes for building a profitable business at scale.

-Many companies, after all, have great products but struggle to keep the lights on.
-While many factors ultimately determine whether a business thrives or shutters, your market positioning strategy plays a critical role.
+Many companies have great products, but struggle to keep the lights on.
+While many factors determine whether a business thrives or shutters, your market positioning strategy plays a critical role.

 As is tradition with our other tool comparisons, this is not a dry feature-by-feature comparison of Segment and Mparticle.
 We won’t proclaim one is the ‘best’ customer data platform (CDP) for which every business, including yours, should use.
 Many factors, including your budget, company size, and current data workflow, will determine if either platform is the right fit.